 New Zealand Culture – a day at the Races – Harness Racing

-For those of you who don’t know, Harness Racing is is a form of horse racing in which the horses race at type of trot, pulled by a two-wheeled cart called a sulky.
-Each January, Harness Racing is held in the lovely suburb of Richmond, which is just out of Nelson City.
-This is a 2-day event attracting over 7000 people.
+For those of you who don’t know, Harness Racing is a specialised form of horse racing.
+The horses are trained to race at a trot, pulling a two-wheeled cart called a sulky.
+Each January, Harness Racing is held in the lovely suburb of Richmond, 20 minutes drive from Nelson City.
+This is a 2-day event attracting over 7000 people and its incredibly colourful.

-A lot of bring their own supply of bubbly and food but there are plenty of food stalls.
-And, we guarantee, you’ll see some sights – some rather lovely and others, not so much.
+A lot of racegoers bring their own supply of refreshments, but plenty of food stalls selling street food.
+You’re sure to see some sights – some rather lovely and others, not so much.
 These ladies got it right though.

 New Zealand Culture – a day at the Races – interaction with the locals

-This is a family friendly event where you can stroll over to the stables for a close-up look at the horses.
+This is a family friendly event where you can stroll over to the stables nearby for a close-up look at the horses.
 You might strike it lucky and catch one of the horse-trainers leading the horses out of the stalls.
 On the day we attended, one handsome chap, ‘Royal City’, had an instant connection with Michael.
 I don’t know how well he did on the day, but his name would suggest he was definitely in with a chance!

 New Zealand Culture – a day at the Races – the excitement

 Some old-timers seem to live forever.
 I’m sure the same ones from my childhood were still ‘holding up the bar’.
-These guys are walking historians and real characters.
-You’ll find leaning on the bar, big bellies straining at the effort – these guys have seen it all.
+These guys are walking historians and some of them, real characters.
+Actually, the old-timers have seen it all.
 They’ve probably lost more than what they have won.
 But like us, they’ll put it down to another perfect day in paradise.